sriramab/gamamanual/Tutorials/Recipes/ManipulateLight.md

 Spot lights can be seen as a torch light in your world.
 It needs a position, and also a direction and an angle.

+Here is an example of our GAML scene using only diffusion light, with a spot light (color red, the light source is displayed as a red cone) :

 ![resources/images/lightRecipes/spot_light.png](resources/images/lightRecipes/spot_light.png)

 Positional lights, as they have a position, can also have an attenuation according to the distance between the light source and the object.
 The value of positional lights are computed with the following formula : diffuse_light = diffuse_light * ( 1 / (1 + constante_attenuation + linear_attenuation * d + quadratic_attenuation * d))
 By changing those 3 values (constante_attenuation, linear_attenuation and quadratic_attenuation), you can control the way light is diffused over your world (if your world is "foggy" for instance, you may turn your linear and quadratic attenuation on).
 Note that by default, all those attenuation are equal to 0.

-Here is an example of our GAML scene using a point light with linear attenuation (color red, the light source is displayed as a red sphere) :
+Here is an example of our GAML scene using only diffusion light, with a point light with linear attenuation (color red, the light source is displayed as a red sphere) :

 ![resources/images/lightRecipes/point_light_with_attenuation.png](resources/images/lightRecipes/point_light_with_attenuation.png)